Use time series feature tables with point-in-time support

 )

 A time series feature table must have one timestamp key and cannot have any partition columns.
-The timestamp key column must be of TimestampType or DateType and cannot also be a primary key.
+The timestamp key column must be of TimestampType or DateType.

 Databricks recommends that time series feature tables have no more than two primary key columns to ensure performant writes and lookups.